CRISPR Remission™ Library

 Immune-Volatile Translation Bundle™

-Advanced package for institutions and companies working across Long COVID, ME/CFS, autoimmune and post-viral conditions, supporting cross-condition deployment strategy.
+Advanced package for institutions and companies working across Long COVID, Lyme, ME/CFS, autoimmune and post-viral conditions, supporting cross-condition deployment strategy.